Breeds

 What makes Border Collie mixes so energetic?

-Border Collie mixes inherit high energy levels from their parent breeds, such as the Border Collie and Australian Shepherd.
-Regular exercise and mental stimulation are essential to keep them happy and healthy.
+Border Collie mixes are also very energetic as they inherit the energy of their parent breeds including the Border Collie and the Australian Shepherd.
+They should be exercised and mentally stimulated regularly to make them happy and healthy.

 How often should I groom my Border Collie mix?